-The Town of Haymarket Code of Ethics and Standards of Conduct expresses standards of ethical conduct expected of members of the Town of Haymarket Town Council, PC and ARB and recommended for the Town's BZA.
+The Town of Haymarket Code of Ethics and Standards of Conduct expresses standards of ethical conduct expected of members of the Town of Haymarket Town Council, commissions, and committees.
 Member themselves have the primary responsibility to assure that these ethical standards and that the code of conduct is understood and practiced during all times while serving the Town in order to ensure the public can continue to have full confidence in the integrity of government.